Multi-Agent Coordination via Multi-Level Communication: Abstract

 \section{Abstract}

-Communication helps agents to obtain information about others so that better coordinated behavior can be learned.
-Some existing work communicates predicted future trajectory with others, hoping to get clues about what others would do for better coordination.
-However, circular dependencies sometimes can occur when agents are treated synchronously so it is hard to coordinate decision-making.
-In this paper, we propose a novel communication scheme, \textit{Sequential Communication} (SeqComm).
+The partial observability and stochasticity in multi-agent settings can be mitigated by accessing more information about others via communication.
+However, the coordination problem still exists since agents cannot communicate actual actions with each other at the same time due to the circular dependencies.
+In this paper, we propose a novel multi-level communication scheme, \textit{Sequential Communication} (SeqComm).
 SeqComm treats agents asynchronously (the upper-level agents make decisions before the lower-level ones) and has two communication phases.
-In negotiation phase, agents determine the priority of decision-making by communicating hidden states of observations and comparing the value of intention, which is obtained by modeling the environment dynamics.
-In launching phase, the upper-level agents take the lead in making decisions and communicate their actions with the lower-level agents.
+In the negotiation phase, agents determine the priority of decision-making by communicating hidden states of observations and comparing the value of intention, obtained by modeling the environment dynamics.
+In the launching phase, the upper-level agents take the lead in making decisions and then communicate their actions with the lower-level agents.
 Theoretically, we prove the policies learned by SeqComm are guaranteed to improve monotonically and converge.
-Empirically, we show that SeqComm outperforms existing methods in various multi-agent cooperative tasks.
+Empirically, we show that SeqComm outperforms existing methods in various cooperative multi-agent tasks.